guydunton/guydunton.github.io/_articles/old-code-beautiful.md

 Using modern C++ I was able to very quickly rewrite my old code.
 Rather than use char arrays and write every function myself it was easier to use strings with standard library algorithms, making use of the newer features of C++.
 Doing this made my code much easier to write, read and maintain while at the same time preserving the performance.

-I am now of the opinion that unless there is a very good reason not to, such as failing a university assignment, you should always try to recognise opportunities to use code from the C++ standard library rather than writing your own solutions to problems that have already been solved.
+I am now of the opinion that unless there is a very good reason not to, such as failing a university assignment, you should always try to recognize opportunities to use code from the C++ standard library rather than writing your own solutions to problems that have already been solved.

 [Source Code](https://www.dropbox.com/s/mqb9urahz2s1n7n/EncodeTests.zip?dl=0)